locationtech/geomesa/docs/user/hbase/install.rst

     HBase will use these variables to set the classpath and skip all other logic.

-    2. Next, if ``$HBASE_HOME`` and ``$HADOOP_HOME`` are set then GeoMesa HBase will attempt to build the classpath by searching for jar files and configuration in standard locations...Note that this is very specific to the installation or distribution of Hadoop you are using and may not be reliable.
+    2. Next, if ``$HBASE_HOME`` and ``$HADOOP_HOME`` are set then GeoMesa HBase will attempt to build the classpath by searching for jar files and configuration in standard locations.
+Note that this is very specific to the installation or distribution of Hadoop you are using and may not be reliable.

     3. If no environmental variables are set but the ``hbase`` and ``hadoop`` commands are available then GeoMesa will interrogate them for their classpaths by running the ``hadoop classpath`` and ``hbase classpath`` commands.
+This method of classpath determination is slow due to the fact that the ``hbase classpath`` command forks a new JVM.
+It is therefore recommended that you set manually set these variables in your environment or the ``conf/geomesa-env.sh`` file.

 In addition, ``geomesa-hbase`` will pull any additional entries from the ``GEOMESA_EXTRA_CLASSPATHS`` environment variable.

 Note that the ``GEOMESA_EXTRA_CLASSPATHS``, ``GEOMESA_HADOOP_CLASSPATH``, and ``GEOMESA_HBASE_CLASSPATH`` variables
 all follow standard
-`Java Classpath <http://docs.oracle.com/javase/8/docs/technotes/tools/windows/classpath.html>`_ conventions generally means that entries must be directories, jar, or zip files.
+`Java Classpath <http://docs.oracle.com/javase/8/docs/technotes/tools/windows/classpath.html>`_ conventions, which generally means that entries must be directories, JAR, or zip files.
 Individual XML files will be ignored.
-For example, to add a ``hbase-site.xml`` or ``core-site.xml`` file to the classpath you must either include a directory on the classpath or add the file to a zip or jar archive to be included on the classpath.
+For example, to add a ``hbase-site.xml`` or ``core-site.xml`` file to the classpath you must either include a directory on the classpath or add the file to a zip or JAR archive to be included on the classpath.

 Use the ``geomesa classpath`` command in order to see what JARs are being used.